 20. Party in Pink Street

 This street is pretty quiet during the day but turns alive once darkness falls.
-It was once the city’s red-light district, but it’s a regular nightlife area today (well, perhaps apart from Viking Bar, where there’s still a show every night by Monica, Lisbon’s favorite stripper).
+It was once the city’s red-light district, but it’s a regular nightlife area today.

 21. Explore the creative hub of LXfactory